Imagine being so deep in your work that time flies by without you even noticing.

 - A student engaged in solving complex mathematical problems, experiencing the flow of logical reasoning.

-- A scientist conducting experiments fully absorbed in the process of discovery and problem-solving.
+- A scientist conducting experiments is fully absorbed in the process of discovery and problem-solving.

 - A student engaged in solving complex mathematical problems, experiencing the flow of logical reasoning.